chrisspruck/github-project-sandbox/.github/pr-template-example.md

 - [ ] Does this PR have any data law ramifications (GDPR, CCPA, etc.)?

 ## Reversion and related branches
+- [ ] Please describe any special issues that might come up if a reversion is needed.
-Please list any other branches you might have included besides `master`, to help with merging and reversions.
+- [ ] Please list any other branches you might have included besides `master`, to help with merging and reversions.

 # Other Notes
 * This section can be omitted as needed.